 Cristian Amaya is a leather cutter or “clicker” for Beckett Simonon’s sneakers.
-Clicking has been his speciality for the past decade but he first started as an assistant soler.
+Clicking has been his specialty for the past decade but he first started as an assistant soler.
 When he was an assistant, he learned the entire shoemaking process.

 Throughout his career, he worked on different footwear from women’s boots to men’s dress shoes.
-He sought greater responsibility in the final quality of the shoes.
+He sought greater responsibility for the final quality of the shoes.
 Therefore, he gravitated to clicking, which is the very step!

-Ernesto Beltrán Urrego has worked in shoemaking for 30 years and now specialises in assembling Beckett Simonon’s sneakers.
+Ernesto Beltrán Urrego has worked in shoemaking for 30 years and now specializes in assembling Beckett Simonon’s sneakers.
 However, he is also a clicker as he cuts the leather alongside Cristian into the necessary pieces beforehand.

-Having started as an assistant since he was 18 years old, he believes that the learning process depends on yourself.
+Having started as an assistant when he was 18 years old, he believes that the learning process depends on yourself.
 His own assistant first places the pieces together before he then glues and stitches them in place.

 Ernesto also adds the lining and finishes the whole upper before then giving it to an artisan like Javier Buriticá below.
 Ernesto reveals that he stitches between 24 and 30 shoes a day.
 He takes particular pride in seeing the final result assembled on the last and says that he plans to continue his job for as long as he is able.

-Javier Buriticá specialises in sneakers and focuses on stitching the soles.
+Javier Buriticá specializes in sneakers and focuses on stitching the soles.
 He is supplied with the stitched uppers and mounts them on the last so it takes the correct shape.
 Like many of the other artisans featured in this article, Javier also comes from a family of shoemakers.

 However, while his parents had other professions, it was their siblings that introduced him to the trade.
 Starting as a child, he first helped with small jobs and quickly took a liking to the craft.
 Today, Javier has been making shoes for 40 years.